Modern Driveline’s new TREMEC TKX Five-Speed

 The MDL bellhousing is fit-checked, then, temporarily installed to confirm and adjust release cylinder-to-clutch finger depth.

-The distance from the face of the transmission to the clutch diaphragm finger is measured here plus .125-inch into or pressured against the fingers.
+The distance from the face of the transmission to the clutch diaphragm finger is measured here you’ll want to just touch the fingers. with no load pressure on them.

-The diaphragm clutch requires constant pressure (.125-inch), which makes the release bearing constant duty… It spins all the time.
+The diaphragm clutch requires constant pressure, which makes the release bearing constant duty… It spins all the time.